iwaseka17/techsavia-SQL/README.md

 # Question 14
 I wrote a SQL query to display the first 2 products that have no fat and are recyclable, sorted by product_id in ascending order.
+The highlighted part in row 21 an 22 is the query.

  <img width="972" height="608" alt="image" src="https://github.com/user-attachments/assets/a3399148-95af-480a-8e73-ffab230501ee" />